 Every drummer needs a drumstick bag.
-They may already have one, but if it’s looking a little worse for wear then a new one could be a great drum gift idea.
+They may already have one, but if it’s looking a little worse for wear then a new one is a great drum gift idea.
 Without a doubt, the best drumstick bag out there is the ProMark Transport Deluxe Drumstick Bag (drummers: find something better? get in touch!).
-The Transport Deluxe comes with some really great extra features that show ProMark understand what drummers want.
+This Texas-based company has really hit the mark -The Transport Deluxe comes with some great extra features that show ProMark understand what drummers want.
 As well as plenty of space for drumsticks, brushes, and mallets, there are: Easy access pockets (for storing your phone, wallet, and keys while playing); adjustable shoulder strap (extremely useful when carrying drum gear); retractable hooks for mounting the bag to the floor tom; a built-in carabiner clip to clip a drum key, torch, etc; and much more.
 On top of this, it’s a great looking and well-made stick bag.

 A cymbal bag is essential when moving a drum kit around, both to make life easier and to protect the cymbals from damage.
 A good quality cymbal bag is a great drum gift for drummers travelling to rehearsals, shows, or the recording studio.
 Buy a bag with both a carry handle and back straps, so it can be worn like a backpack (leaving hands free for other gear).
 Also be sure to get a bag with built-in dividers, so cymbals don’t rub against each other during transport.
 A great cymbal bag (with all of the above features) is the Meinl MCB-22 Cymbal Bag.
 If backpack straps aren’t needed, an excellent choice is the Protec Deluxe 24″ Cymbal Bag.
 This bag comes with extra storage pockets, padded shoulder strap, metal hardware, and 6 separator pockets.